Register Here: MSR Houston Registration

 Know the track corner & straight names.
 Track Maps

 ***For all levels of Track Riders!***

 20 Rider max intermediate to advanced pace. $200- Several Instructors this day.
-8 – 30 minute sessions weather and track conditions permitting.
+7 to 8 – 30 minute sessions weather and track conditions permitting.
 EMT’s on duty.

 8 Students maximum, All levels welcome $200.
 Trackday with Class instruction.
 You get a total of 7 to 8 - 30 minute sessions on track.
 Sub 2:20 Lap Times required.
 All levels welcome.
 Must be an intermediate level trackday rider.